Previously on Decoding the Apocalypse

 In 2 Thessalonians, Paul writes to correct some misunderstanding which arose from the writing of 1 Thessalonians.
 He told the church that a rebellion must first come, then the man of lawlessness (antichrist).

-There is a perceivable pattern which arises.
-It is: rebellion, the coming of antichrist, the resurrection of the dead in Christ, the Second Coming of Christ.
+There is a perceivable pattern that arises.
+It is rebellion, the coming of the antichrist, the resurrection of the dead in Christ, the Second Coming of Christ.

 One might well note that there is no rapture of the church mentioned anywhere in the book of Revelation.
 The point is that no one Scripture tells us everything we need to know about one biblical event.
 The main theme for John in his telling of the Second Coming in Revelation 19 is to emphasize the triumph of Christ over the forces of evil.

-N. T. Wright, along with Marcus Borg, shares the following in their book The Meaning of Jesus: Two Visions
+N. T. Wright, along with Marcus Borg, shares the following in their book The Meaning of Jesus: Two Visionshttp://amzn.to/2InwiSl

 The third signpost is the Jewish expectation of the return of YHWH to Zion, reapplied in some early Christian writings to Jesus himself.
 The Jews had longed for their God to return in judgment and mercy.
 The Christians believed he had already done so in Jesus, but as the first part of a two-stage process.
 They therefore reused the language and imagery of return to express their belief that Jesus himself would be personally present as the loving and redeeming center and agent of God’s new creation.